1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 So, in various ways, identity matching is required to display the right ads to your audience.
 To understand it better, you need to understand how it is done.

-Identity matching can be provided by data management platforms, customer data platforms or any other data aggregator.
-They create a set of data points to identify the same user across different channels, locations, and devices.
+Data management platforms can provide identity matching, customer data platforms, or any other data aggregator.
+They create data points to identify the same user across different channels, locations, and devices.
 In general, the data points are combinations of:

 1. Device identity points – IP addresses and other identifying information related to the device associated with the user.

-2. Digital identity points – Email addresses, social network links, website registrations, and so on.
+2. Digital identity points – Email addresses, social network links, website registrations, etc.

 3. Terrestrial identity points – Home address, work address, phone number, etc.